Baruch Human Research Protection Program (HRPP) Office (formerly IRB)

 - Investigators should adhere to all federal guidelines and CUNY HRPP Polices and Procedures regarding human subjects research.

-PI's should also adhere to the ethical principles for the protection of human subjects in research as set forth in the Belmont Report of the National Commission for the Protector Human Subjects of Biomedical and Behavioral Research (1979).
+Principal Investigators should also adhere to the ethical principles for the protection of human subjects in research as set forth in the Belmont Report of the National Commission for the Protector Human Subjects of Biomedical and Behavioral Research (1979).

 The ethical principles are:

 - Respect for persons - which includes the requirement of a voluntary informed consent process